plwg/git_presentation/how_to_build_a_time_machine.md

 # A Typical Pickle

-- Alice was working on a new feature for her project.
+- Ross was working on a new feature for his project.
-- She was 42% done when
+- He was 42% done when
-	- Her boss, Bob, sent her a message on Teams.
+	- His boss, Joey, sent him a message on Teams.
 	- There was an urgent bug in the production code that needs fixing now.
-- Alice needs to switch gear to patch the bug but
+- Ross needs to switch gear to patch the bug but
-	- she doesn't want to give up her *WIP* feature.
+	- He doesn't want to give up his *WIP* feature.
 However, the feature code is not in a working state.
 - What to do?

 # No Version Control

-- Perhaps Alice copied the files before starting working on the new feature.
+- Perhaps Ross copied the files before starting working on the new feature.
 	- Save the feature works into a "feature" copy.
 	- Find the newest clean copy (without the feature but one that contains the bug).
 	- Make another copy, "bug_fix", of it.